Ice dance scoring with live results

 Ice Dance Boots

 Ice dance boots are typically shorter in the ankle and softer than singles or pairs boots, providing greater ankle flexibility for the deep knee bends, complex footwork, and close-hold positions that define the discipline.
 Elite dance skaters require boots that allow maximum range of motion while still providing sufficient support for lifts and deep edges.
-Competitive dancers use boots from manufacturers like Edea, Risport, Jackson, and Riedell, often selecting models specifically designed for ice dance with lower heel heights and softer stiffness ratings than those used by singles skaters.
+Competitive dancers use boots from manufacturers like Edea, Risport, Jackson, and Riedell, often selecting models built for ice dance with lower heel heights and softer stiffness ratings than those used by singles skaters.

 Ice Dance Blades